Service desk explained: Functions, benefits, and best practices

 How to choose an IT service desk software?

-Cloud vs On-prem
+Cloud vs on-prem

-A cloud-based service desk offers the advantages of reduced upfront expenses, as it typically operates on a subscription basis, eliminating the need for significant initial investments.
+A cloud-based service desk offers the advantage of reduced upfront expenses, as it typically operates on a subscription basis, eliminating the need for significant initial investments.
 On the other hand, an on-premises IT service desk may be more suitable for organizations with unique requirements or complex IT environments that need bespoke configurations.
+Freshservice is a flexible cloud-based solution that can easily scale up or down depending on your current business needs while still providing robust security features.

 Ease of use